frontsideair/blog/content/blog/tailscale-is-pretty-useful/index.md

 This reminded me of Tailscale, and I decided to give it a go.
 From what I could remember, it creates a virtual private network[^3] so you can access your devices anywhere with domain shorthands created by Tailscale.

 Long story short, it worked!
+(I could connect from anywhere with `ssh raspberrypi` command.)
 But it was too resource hungry for my old Raspberry Pi, so I ended up uninstalling it, and unrelatedly my pet project grew out and has its place in the cloud now.

 You need to install the client software on the devices, which are mostly open-source[^4].
 Then you need to log in with your account, which is an easy process.
 I won't go into detail about how to install and use it, since this isn't an ad, and such instructions can quickly go out-of-date.

 Some additional and surprising benefits:
 1. Exposing a port from your laptop to your phone: When developing a web application, once in a while you'll have to test on an actual device.
 (You do that, right?)
 The kind of thing you'd reach for [ngrok](https://ngrok.com) for.
 You can use the Tailscale-generated domain name (e.g. `http://my-macbook-air:3000`) to effortlessly connect to your development server.
 2. [Taildrop](https://tailscale.com/kb/1106/taildrop): There's been a lot of times when I needed to move files from my Macbook to my Windows HTPC[^5], which is hard.
-I'd used [Snapdrop](https://snapdrop.net), which is excellent for the limitations it has to work around, but I was always on the lookout for a click-less solution.
+I'd used Snapdrop[^6], which is excellent for the limitations it has to work around, but I was always on the lookout for a click-less solution.
 With Taildrop, you can drop files as easily as Airdrop, even when you're not in close proximity!
-3. [Exit nodes](https://tailscale.com/kb/1103/exit-nodes): I clarified that Tailscale is a different kind of VPN, but I still need a VPN service from time to time, and I don't like having two clients for a similar job.[^6] With Tailscale, you can appoint a machine to be an exit node, ideally one in a VPS in a different country, so you can get comparable benefits to a VPN service.
+3. [Exit nodes](https://tailscale.com/kb/1103/exit-nodes): I clarified that Tailscale is a different kind of VPN, but I still need a VPN service from time to time, and I don't like having two clients for a similar job.[^7] With Tailscale, you can appoint a machine to be an exit node, ideally one in a VPS in a different country, so you can get comparable benefits to a VPN service.
 4. [Mullvad exit nodes](https://tailscale.com/kb/1258/mullvad-exit-nodes): Related to the previous point, I know that VPN services allow you to exit from a large list of countries, and don't collect logs (if you believe them).
 With the [Mullvad partnership](https://mullvad.net/en/blog/tailscale-has-partnered-with-mullvad), Tailscale allows you to have the best of both worlds.
 And from what I can understand, it's essentially a two-tier VPN, like [iCloud Private Relay](https://support.apple.com/en-us/102602).
 Tailscale can't see your traffic, and Mullvad doesn't know who you are.
 If you're a privacy nerd, you may find this to be a good setup.

 Disclaimer: I haven't yet tried exit nodes or Mullvad integration, so your actual experience may not turn out as I described.